 Electricity customers pay a distribution network charge for the cost of building, operating and maintaining the electricity distribution network.
-This charge accounts for around 29% of a typical household electricity bill in AusNet Services’ distribution area.
+They also pay a charge for that covers the cost of a smart metering service to measure the amount of electricity being used.
+Together, these charges account for approximately 36% of a typical electricity bill in AusNet Services’ distribution area.

 Every five years, the Australian Energy Regulator (AER) approves the electricity distribution network charges, including:

 Victorian distributors have collaborated to start the conversation about network pricing in preparation for 2021 to 2025 pricing submissions due in July 2019.

 The conversation started on 1 November 2017 in a joint forum on household electricity pricing.
 The Victorian Electricity Future Forum was the first in a series of joint engagements where the Victorian distributors will examine network pricing options for residents, and small to medium businesses.